 Bio

-Dr. Heather J. Gotham is a Clinical Associate Professor in the Department of Psychiatry & Behavioral Sciences, and member of the Center for Behavioral Health Services and Implementation Research in the Division of Public Mental Health & Population Sciences.
+Dr. Heather J. Gotham is a Clinical Professor in the Department of Psychiatry & Behavioral Sciences, and member of the Center for Dissemination and Implementation in the Division of Public Mental Health & Population Sciences.

 Dr. Gotham has served as principal investigator, co-investigator or evaluator on SAMHSA, NIH, HRSA, and CDC grants.
 Her research focuses on implementation science, including factors affecting implementation, training and education of health care providers, and longitudinal course of implementation.
 Topics include substance use and mental health treatments for adolescents and adults, co-occurring mental health and substance use disorders, and screening, brief intervention, and referral to treatment (SBIRT).